JoshuaF4/ProU/README.md

 - [Project Structure](#project-structure)
 - [Assumptions & Limitations](#assumptions--limitations)

-## ✨ Features
+##  Features

 ### Core Features
-- ✅ View all employees and their tasks
+- View all employees and their tasks
-- ✅ Add, update, and delete tasks
+- Add, update, and delete tasks
-- ✅ Filter tasks by status, employee, and priority
+- Filter tasks by status, employee, and priority
-- ✅ Dashboard with comprehensive analytics and completion rates
+- Dashboard with comprehensive analytics and completion rates
-- ✅ Real-time task status updates
+- Real-time task status updates
-- ✅ Responsive design for all screen sizes
+- Responsive design for all screen size

-### Bonus Features (Authentication & Authorization)
-- 🔐 User authentication with JWT tokens
+- User authentication with JWT tokens
-- 👥 Role-based access control (Admin & User roles)
+- Role-based access control (Admin & User roles)
-- 🔒 Admin can manage employees and tasks
+- Admin can manage employees and tasks
-- 📊 Regular users can only view and update their assigned tasks
+- Regular users can only view and update their assigned tasks

-## 🛠 Tech Stack
+## 🛠Tech Stack

 ### Frontend
 - **React 18** - UI library